-- 82A The other comprehensive income section shall present line items for amounts of other comprehensive income in the period, classified by nature (including share of the other comprehensive income of associates and joint ventures accounted for using the equity method) and grouped into those that, in accordance with other SLFRSs: - (a) will not be reclassified subsequently to profit or loss; and - (b) will be reclassified subsequently to profit or loss when specific conditions are met.
+- 82A The other comprehensive income section shall present line items for the amounts for the period of: - (a) items of other comprehensive income (excluding amounts in paragraph (b)), classified by nature and grouped into those that, in accordance with other SLFRSs: - (i) will not be reclassified subsequently to profit or loss; and - (ii) will be reclassified subsequently to profit or loss when specific conditions are met. - (b) the share of the other comprehensive income of associates and joint ventures accounted for using the equity method, separated into the share of items that, in accordance with other SLFRSs: - (i) will not be reclassified subsequently to profit or loss; and - (ii) will be reclassified subsequently to profit or loss when specific conditions are met.